RonanAlmeida/reddit-stock-app/README.md

 # MarketBuddy
-A tool createdd to aid retail investors by ananlyzing various stock based subreddits, generating top stock picks and using NLP senitment analysis to classify wether posts in the subreddit are bullish or bearish.
+A tool created to aid retail investors by analyzing various stock based subreddits, generating top stock picks, and using NLP sentiment analysis to classify whether posts in the subreddit are bullish or bearish.

+# Requirements.
+1. Flask
+2. React

+# To Run.
+1. CD Into the FrontEnd React Dir
+-> ```npm start ```

+1. CD Into the BackEnd Flask Dir
+-> ```flask run ```